Bad Dürkheim

-Bad Dürkheim ([ˌbaːt ˈdʏʁkhaɪm]) is a spa town in the Rhine-Neckar urban agglomeration, and is the seat of the Bad Dürkheim district in Rhineland-Palatinate, Germany.
+Bad Dürkheim ([ˌbaːt ˈdʏʁkhaɪm]) is a spa town in the Rhine-Neckar urban agglomeration.
+It is the seat of the Bad Dürkheim district in Rhineland-Palatinate, Germany, and the site of the discovery of the element caesium, in 1860.

 Geography

 Location

 Bad Dürkheim lies at the edge of Palatinate Forest on the German Wine Route some 30 km east of Kaiserslautern and just under 20 km west of Ludwigshafen and Mannheim.
 Roughly 15 km to the south lies Neustadt an der Weinstraße.
 In Bad Dürkheim, Bundesstraßen 37 and 271 cross each other.
 From west to east through the town flows the river Isenach.

 Constituent communities

 Bad Dürkheim's Ortsteile are Grethen, Hardenburg, Hausen, Leistadt, Seebach and Ungstein including Pfeffingen.

 Climate

+Bad Dürkheim has a humid subtropical climate (Köppen climate classification Cfa).
 Yearly precipitation in Bad Dürkheim is 574 mm, which is low, falling into the lowest quarter of the precipitation chart for all Germany.
 Lower figures recorded at only 16% of the German Weather Service's weather stations.
 The driest month is February.
 The most rainfall comes in May.
 In that month, precipitation is 1.6 times what it is in February.
 Precipitation varies little.
 Only 1% of the weather stations record lower seasonal swings.
+The warm climate allows the cultivation of mediterranean plants like the chinese windmill palm, stone pine, mediterranean cypress, fig tree, olive tree and oleander, which can be seen in many gardens and public spaces.